What biochemical blood test is normal? table. Normal cholesterol value in women

 Alanine aminotransferase (abbreviated as ALT) up to 38 U/l

-Gamma-glutamyl transferase (abbreviated as GGT) normal GGT values - up to 33.5 U / l - in men, up to 48.6 U / l - in women.
+Gamma glutamyl transferase (abbreviated GGT) normal GGT levels are up to 33.5 U/l in men, up to 48.6 U/l in women.

-Creatine kinase (abbreviated as CK) up to 180 U/l
+Creatine kinase (abbreviated as KK) up to 180 U/l

-Alkaline phosphatase (abbreviated ALP) up to 260 U/l
+Alkaline phosphatase (abbreviated as ALP) up to 260 U/l

 α-amylase up to 110 E per liter